Go directly to product information

 Features:

-• 100% berries of Zanthoxylum armatum
+• 100% berries of the Zanthoxylum armatum

-• wild picking, hand picked
+• wild harvest, hand picked

 • origin: Bajura and Myagdi regions, Nepal